 To satisfy a desire immediately, the behavior changes.
 It is the open door to egocentrism and to the commodification of others.
 Indeed, who has never given in to the irrepressible urge to read a text message, or even to answer it while driving?
 The temptation to satisfy one's curiosity, one's immediate desire is great, ignoring all others.

 The risk is the same in companies.
-Driven by our reward circuit, we look for and expect immediate answers, disregarding the analysis and sometimes the reality of the resources and needs of the employees.
+Driven by our reward circuit, we look for and expect immediate answers, disregarding the analysis and sometimes the reality of the resources and needs of colleagues and employees.

 To find a good balance between pleasure and frustration, it is necessary to recognize the power of the reward circuit and to curb our impulses.
 It is always possible to train and build our frustration tolerance.
 Try regularly to give up checking your phone during a meeting or a lunch for example.